yunnysunny/grunt-pages/README.md

 This Grunt task uses [pygments](http://pygments.org/) which requires [Python](http://www.python.org/getit/) to be installed.

 ## Getting Started
-If you haven't used grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a gruntfile as well as install and use grunt plugins.
+If you haven't used Grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a Gruntfile as well as install and use Grunt plugins.
 Once you're familiar with that process, install this plugin with this command:
 ```shell
 npm install grunt-pages --save-dev
 ```